mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

 # theory in a nutshell
 * a partial function from `X` to `Y` is a function `f: K → Y`, for some `K c X`.
 For `x e X\K` function is undefined
+* It generalizes the concept of a function `f: X → Y` by not forcing `f` to map every element of `X` to an element of `Y`
+    * that means a partial function works properly only for some input values
-* in programming, if partial function is called with a disallowed input value, it will typically throw an exception
+    * in programming, if the function is called with a disallowed input value, it will typically throw an exception
         * in particular - every function that throws an exception is a partial function
 * partial function (to set intuition)
     ```
     int do(int positive) {
-        if (first < 0) {
+        if (positive < 0) {
                 throw new IllegalArgumentException("Only positive integers are allowed");
         }
         // other stuff